xBouzaieni/Server-Client/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the https://github.com/SamirBz/Server-Client/blob/main/LICENSE.
-See `LICENSE` for more information.
+Distributed under the Creative Commons Zero v1.0 Universal LICENSE See `LICENSE` for more information.